Snowdeaf/snowdeaf.github.io/_posts/2020-11-09-patchstorage-metropolis.md

 tags: [Zoia]
 ---

-The ZOIA patch based on the Intellijel Metropolis on <a href="https://patchstorage.com/author/snowdeaf/">Patchstorage</a>.
+The ZOIA patch based on the Intellijel Metropolis on [Patchstorage](https://patchstorage.com/author/snowdeaf/).